patrickmaynard/composer-tour/README.md

 # composer-tour
-A tour of composer-related sites
+A tour of composer-related sites, focusing on Baltimore

 This tour can be viewed here: